-As a result of Northwest Technical College's close alignment with Bemidji State University, students enrolled at NTC have the unique opportunity to participate in many of the activities, services, and facilities at BSU.
+As a result of Northwest Technical College's alignment with Bemidji State University, students enrolled at NTC have the unique opportunity to participate in many of the activities, services, and facilities at BSU.
 Students at Northwest Technical College can take advantage of the following at BSU:

-- Use the Gillett Recreation Center (Fee required unless taking 3 or more credits of classes on the BSU schedule). - Use the BSU library. - Live in residential halls and participate in residential hall activities (Room and board rates apply) - Use BSU Health Services (Fee required). - Participate in intramural sports.
-Sign up at Gillett Recreation Center.
-(NOTE: Some sports activities require that participants are members of the Gillett Center and some require additional fees.) - Participate in activities at the American Indian Resource Center. - Attend concerts and events sponsored by the Hobson Union Programming Board. - Participate in some organizations and clubs.
+- Gillett Wellness Center (Fee required).

+- BSU library.

+- Live in residential halls and participate in residential hall activities (Room and board rates apply)

+- Student Center for Health and Counseling (Fee required).

+- Intramural sports.
+(NOTE: Some sports activities require that participants are members of the Gillett Wellness Center and some require additional fees.)

+- American Indian Resource Center.

+- Hobson Union Programming events

+- Some organizations and clubs.

-To participate in BSU activities or facility use for which a fee is required, NTC students can "register" online (see UNIV "courses" at end of online course schedule).
+To participate in BSU activities or facility use for which a fee is required, NTC students can register online (see UNIV "courses" at end of online course schedule).
 For more information, visit the Registrar or Admissions Office.